 Clostridium difficile associated diarrhea (CDAD) has been reported with the use of nearly all antibacterial agents, including azithromycin, and may range in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial agents alters the normal flora of the colon in such a way that C. difficile overgrows.
+Treatment with antibacterial agents alters the normal flora of the colon, allowing C. difficile to overgrow.

-C. difficile producing hypertoxin A and B contribute to the development of CDAD.
-Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD should be considered in all diarrhea patients on antibiotics.
+C. difficile produces hypertoxin A and B. Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
+Therefore, CDAD must be considered in patients who present with diarrhea during antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over 2 months after the administration of antibacterial agents.
 Discontinuation of therapy with azithromycin and the administration of specific treatment for C. difficile should be considered.